jvsteiner/send-note/README.md

 ## Acknowledgements

 This plugin is based on the [share-note](https://github.com/alangrainger/share-note) plugin by [@alangrainger](https://github.com/alangrainger/).
-Ok, "based" is a bit of a stretch, I did used a all of the code from that plugin, and I deleted more stuff than I added.
+Ok, "based" is a bit of a stretch, I used all of the code from that plugin, added just the pastebin backend, and I deleted more stuff than I added.
 This plugin serves a very different purpose, but the UI he created was just perfect, so I used it as a starting point.

 ## License